 Listen to your employees to retain your talent

-Companies will need to address this issue going forward, as in a survey Reed conducted at the end of 2020, 36% of IT candidates were looking to move roles, compared to 27% before lockdown.
+Companies will need to address this issue going forward, as in a survey Reed conducted at the end of 2020 for our technology salary guide, 36% of IT candidates were looking to move roles, compared to 27% before lockdown.

 Those looking to move put it down to their employer’s behaviour during lockdown (38%) and the need for a better work-life balance (38%).
 Businesses need to act now and address the challenges their staff are facing in order to ensure retention and protect their employer brand.

 Technology jobs in demand and industry trends

 The onset of the pandemic saw a demand for network and infrastructure-based roles, but as the market begins to settle new trends are emerging, with the top 5 skills in high demand for 2021 being:

 Cloud computing (Our guide found average salaries for cloud architects in Scotland increased by 8.2% this year).

 Data analytics (BI manager average salaries rose by 5.2%, and MI analyst average salaries increased by 5.3% in the North)

 Cyber security (Average salaries for cyber security consultants in Wales have risen by 9.8% in 2021 compared to 2020)